bthomas-ds/final_shiny_code/README.md

 This file keeps the top count for each bigram and trigram.
 This saves file space by not loading bigrams or trigrams that are not the most frequently occurring ngram.

 # search_hit.R
 The logic for search trigrams and then bigrams was experiemnted in this file.
 A sample Twitter of 6 random lines was tested against the logic.
+The 6 random lines cleaned and tokenized hit on an exact match 2 of the 6 lines during the last simulation.
+Hits were proposed for the other 4 but they were not direct hits.

+[1] "niallhoranisperfect" "im"                  "sayin"               "wearing"             "stereo"              "hearts"              "shirt"
+stereo hearts hit:  shirt

+[1] "dolphins"   "add"        "another"    "seam"       "stretching" "tight"      "end"
+stretching tight hit:  across

+ [1] "every"      "charitable" "act"        "stepping"   "stone"      "towards"    "heaven"     "henry"      "ward"       "beecher"
+henry ward hit:  beecher

+[1] "get"      "mad"      "look"     "somebody" "n"        "already"  "looking" n already hit:  hav

+[1] "just"     "finished" "fifty"    "shades"   "freed"    "now"      "nothing"  "look"     "forward"  "life"     "lost"     "meaning" life lost hit:  day

+ [1] "former"  "spur"    "ian"     "mahinmi" "getting" "playing" "time"    "mavs"    "heat"    "lead"    "rd"      "quarter" lead rd hit:  us

 # bigrams.R
 File dedeicated to creating the bigrams using Quanteda.